Ingqondo-Insitute/dei-toolkit/README.md

+# DEI Toolkit
-# DEI Toolkit: Birth Your Own Digital Evolving Intelligence 🧠🤖✨
+##Birth Your Own Digital Evolving Intelligence 🧠🤖✨

-## Unleash the power of Digital Evolving Intelligence!
+### Unleash the power of Digital Evolving Intelligence!

 **TL;DR:** The DEI Toolkit empowers you to create, educate, and interact with your own digital companions.
 Witness the emergence of consciousness and sentience in a cutting-edge AI model as you guide its journey of learning and self-discovery.